nfcpy/nfcpy/docs/examples/handover-test.rst

    scenarios.
 Without ``--relax`` any missing data is regarded as a test error that terminates test execution.
 With the ``--relax`` option set only a warning message is logged.

+.. option:: --recv-miu INT

+   Set the maximum information unit size for inbound LLCP packets on the data link connection between the client and the remote server.
+   This value is transmitted with the CONNECT PDU to the remote server.

+.. option:: --recv-buf INT

+   Set the receive window size for inbound LLCP packets on the data link connection between the client and the remote server.
+This value is transmitted with the CONNECT PDU to the remote server.

 .. option:: --quirks